RumeelHussainbnb/CoreDAODocs/docs/FAQs/delegator-faqs.md

 ### 14. What happens if a validator stops performing or is penalized?

 Poor performance or misconduct by validators can result in penalties like slashing of stakes, impacting both validators and their delegators.
+Note that delegators will not lose their staked assets, the penalties on validators will only be affecting the delegator's daily rewards.

 ### 15. When can I receive my staking rewards?